hmcts/civil-service/README.md

 If no functional test label has been added to a PR, the full set of regression tests (api-nonprod) will be run.

-For more details, please refer to this confluence page which lists the full range of functional test labels, and the tests each ft label runs: https://tools.hmcts.net/confluence/display/ROC/GitHub+Labels+for+Testing
+For more details about the functional test labels available, the tests that run under each label, and the guidelines for using them, please refer to this confluence page: https://tools.hmcts.net/confluence/display/ROC/GitHub+Labels+for+Testing

 ## Contract testing